frenkel/blog/_posts/2021-04-22-postgresql-generate-series.md

 (10 rows)
 </pre>

 Clearly there is no data for 12:00-13:59 and 15:00-15:59 in the database.
 Wouldn't it be great if we can fix this at the database level?
-That's where PostgreSQL's `generate_series()` comes into play.
+That's where the [PostgreSQL `generate_series()` function](https://www.postgresql.org/docs/13/functions-srf.html) comes into play.
 We can use it to generate a consecutive range of items, which we can then join with our events table.

 <pre>
 => SELECT * FROM generate_series('2021-04-22 10:00'::timestamp,